nusenu/tor-relay-operator-ids-trust-information/README.md

 - retrieve trust anchors from local configuration
 - verify they are valid DNSSEC-signed domains (not in case of max_depth=0)
-- fetch operator IDs from the trust anchor via HTTPS (not in case of max_depth=0)
+- fetch AROIs from the trust anchor via HTTPS (not in case of max_depth=0)
-- validate the content by fetching the hash from the related DNS TXT record (and ensure it is DNSSEC-signed)
+- validate the content by fetching the hash from the related DNS TXT record (and ensure it has a valid DNSSEC signature)
-- add the newly learned operator IDs to the local cache of trusted operator IDs
+- add the newly learned AROI to the local cache of trusted AROIs

 Example walkthrough: